Mathematics and Statistics Directory

 Smith Science 218C | 843-349-6569 | email@example.com

-Lindsey Bell, Ph.D., Assistant Chair, Associate Professor of Statistics
+Lindsey Bell, Ph.D., Assistant Chair, Professor of Statistics

 Smith Science 218J | 843-349-2280 | email@example.com

 Lindsey Bell has been a faculty member in the Department of Mathematics and Statistics since 2011.
-Her research includes biological and environmental statistics along with analysis of local vehicular accident data.
-However, her first passion is statistics education.
-She and her colleagues have developed and published course materials that reflect this desire for quality education in statistics.
+Her first passion is statistics education and involving students in undergraduate research.
+She and her colleagues have developed and published course materials that reflect this desire for quality education in statistics as well as authoring several papers with students.
 Bell earned a bachelor’s degree in mathematics with a secondary teaching license from Harding University in 2005 and a master's degree in mathematics from Arkansas State University in 2007.
 She graduated from Florida State University in 2011 with a Ph.D. in biostatistics.

 Craig Cook, Lecturer of Mathematics and Statistics